-Overall, the Council's net assets have increased by £28.641m on its Balance Sheet in 2020/21.
+Overall, the Council's net assets have increased by £88.699m on its Balance Sheet in 2021/22.

-The council has borrowed £70.443m less than allowable under the Treasury Management strategy through prudent management - this means that funding through internal sources has avoided the need to pay net interest (at approx. 2%) on funding the capital programme, which is a significant benefit to the General Fund.
-Cash and Cash equivalents as shown on the Balance Sheet have increased by £16.119m in 2020/21, but overall the Council's cash/investments have decreased by £5.047m over the course of the year.
+The Council has borrowed £77.916m less than allowable under the Treasury Management strategy through prudent management - this means that funding through internal sources has avoided the need to pay net interest (at approx. 2%) on funding the capital programme, which is a significant benefit to the General Fund.
+Cash and Cash equivalents as shown on the Balance Sheet have increased by £15.918m in 2021/22.
+Overall the Council's cash/investments have increased by £23.942m over the course of the year.

-The Council has also increased its usable reserves by £14.861m during 2020/21.
-This includes £11.5m of S31 grants to cover business rates collection fund deficit.
+The Council has reduced its usable reserves by £5.147m during 2021/22.
+This includes utilising some of the £11.5m of S31 grants received in 2020/21 to cover the business rates collection fund deficit.